-The packages \\\\\ mailed at the post office will arrive Monday.

-(A) have (C) them (B) Were (D) just

-In this example, if you look only at the first few words of the sentences, it appears that that needs a helping verb.
-But if you look further in the sentence, you will see that the verb is will arrive.
-You will than recognize that mailed is a participial adjective and is therefore not part of the verb.
-Answer (A) and (B) are incorrect because mailed is an adjective and does not need a helping verb such as have or were.
-Answer (C) is incorrect because there is no need for the object them.
-Answer (D) is the best answer to this question.

-Past participle often ends in -ed, but there are also many irregular past participles.
-For many verbs, including -ed verbs, the simple past and the past participle are the same and can be easily confused.
-The -ed form of the verb can be (1) the simple past, (2) the past participle of a verb, or (3) an adjective.

-- (1) She painted the picture.
+mere are also maily fire gular past participie in English.
+Example: The packages ma led at the post office will arrive Monday.
+(A) have (C) them (B) Were (D) just that that needs a helping that the verb is will a adjective and is therefore the because mailed is an analysis. look only at the first few words of the sentences, it appears ag verb.
+But if you look further in the sentence, you will see arrive.
+You will than recognize that mailed is a participial fore not part of the verb.
+Answer (A) and (B) are incorrect adjective and does not need a helping verb such as have or correct because there is no need for the object them.
+Answer to this question.
+For many verbs, includes same and can be easily past, (2) the past particle (1) She (2) She (2) inds in -ed, but there are also many irregular past participles.
+In a participle are the simple past and the past participle are the confused.
+The -ed form of the verb can be (1) the simple ple of a verb, or (3) an adjective.
+The painted the picture.
+The painted the picture painted by Karen is now in a museum.
+Exercise 5: Each of the following sentences contains one or more past participles.

-- (2) She has painted the picture.

-- (3) The picture painted by Karen is now in a museum.

-Each of the following sentences contains one or more past participles.
 Underline the subjects once the verb twice.
 Circle the past participles and label them as adjectives or verbs.
 Then indicate if the sentences are correct (C) or incorrect (I).

-- 1. \\\\ The money was offered by the client was not accepted. - 2. \\\\ The car listed in the advertisement had already stalled. - 3. \\\\\ The chapters were taught by the professor his morning will be on next week's exam. - 4. \\\\\ The loaves of bread were baked in a brick oven at a low temperature for many hours. - 5. \\\\ The ports were reached by the sailors were under the control of a foreign nation.
+1 The mone y was offered by the client was not accepted. sted in the advertisement had already stalled.
+3 The chapt ers were taught by the professor his morning will be on next week's exam.
+4 The loave s of bread were baked in a brick oven at a low temperature for many hours.
+5. The ports s were reached by the sailors were under the control of a foreign nation.